th0th/postgres-s3-backup/README.md

 ## Shameless plug

-I am an indie hacker, and I am running two services that might useful for your business.
+I am an indie hacker, and I am running two services that might be useful for your business.
 Check them out :)

 ### WebGazer